UMN-CMS/WR-charge-flip/README.md

 *Training the neural net*

-This is all the work from the repository which is done in the CMSSW environment.
+The above is all the work from the repository which is done in the CMSSW environment.
 The rest is done in a seperate python 3.6 environment with up to date (as of August 2022) installations of tensorflow, matplotlib, and numpy.
-To run train the neural network and generate histograms of the network performance, an example conmfiguration is shown below:
+The scripts are found in the /misc directory.
+To train the neural network and generate histograms of the network performance, an example configuration is shown below:

 ```
 python3 NN_framework.py --in_path 'data.csv' --neurons 1024 --activation relu --optimizer adam --dense_layers 2 --train --epochs 100